wizcamp/wizcamp-realms-demo/session-guides/SESSION-05.md

 Understanding the complete data flow helps you debug issues and build more complex features.
-You've created a robust pipeline that handles API requests, data transformation, and state management — the same patterns used in professional web applications.
+You've created a robust pipeline that handles API requests, data transformation, and state management — the same patterns used in modern web applications.

 <a id="essential-terms"></a>